tomasneupauer/ntsim-fvat/docs/signal-functions.md

 # Signal Functions

-Microcode signals in logic function representation.
+Microcode signals expressed in logic functions.
 Symbols A-E are five most significant bits of current instruction.
 Symbols F-H are three least significant bits of curren step.
 Symbol T is used in conditional instructions.
 T is set if byte on data bus is not zero.